 Limit 8 participants

-Roy is a seasoned Christian radio personality, speaker, and trainer/coach who has trained and coached beginning and seasoned speakers for over 15 years.
-He has spoken to churches, civic groups, state and national conferences, professional groups, and serves on CCWC’s faculty every year.
-Roy is also a 20-year (plus) veteran in Christian radio in Denver, Colorado.
-His morning show is heard at 910AM and worldwide on streaming audio at www.AM91.org.
+Roy is a Christian radio personality and speaker who has coached beginning and seasoned speakers for over 18 years.
+He is also a 30-year (plus) veteran of Christian radio in Denver, Colorado.
+His morning show is heard at AM91 KPOF and worldwide on streaming audio at www.AM91.org.
 Roy has written how-to articles on the topic for a variety of magazines.
+He is also the author of In Search of Shalom: The Success Every Man Desires.
 His style of teaching is simple, practical, and effective.

 Every writer needs to be a speaker, too.
 If you’ve been avoiding the challenge to begin the speaking part of your ministry or need to improve what you’re already doing, this is the clinic for you.
 Roy will help you 1) discover your ministry focus and how to talk about it (power statements), 2) organize one of your talks to maximize time and effectiveness (message development), 3) present your talk with power and pizzazz (voice personality), and 4) market your message through radio (media mania).
 You’ll have an opportunity to test what you learn and receive helpful evaluation from Roy and your peers.